github-education-resources/GitHubGraduation-2021/_data/lakshygupta/lakshygupta.md

 ---
 name: Lakshy Gupta
 institution: Amity School of Engineering and Technology
-quote: The only impossible journey is the one you never begin.
+quote: The only impossible journey is the one you never begin
 github_user: lakshygupta
 ---